 Other Forms of Assessment- Tests which tell certain problems a child might be having with reading are given.
-Deficiency Reports - Reports sent at the middle of the 9 weeks to the homes of students who have a D or an F.

 LAFAYETTE DISTRICT SCHOOLS HIGHLY QUALIFIED STAFF

 If you have questions or concerns about the qualifications of your child's teacher, you may contact the Personnel Director at the District office for information.
 You may also access teacher certification at www.fldoe.org.
 Parents of students in Title I schools have the right to request the qualifications of their child's teacher from the Principal.